Scomar82/7-Days-Modlets/README.md

   - LockSlotBorderColor: changes the border of the locked slot to red
   - Shad0wyDr3ams did some edits with different colors.
 In this files the lock and the border are visible.
     This files can be also downloaded.
+  - Added new file "Scomar82_LSlotBorderColorRedKH96BB.zip" for **Khaine96BiggerBackpackMod**, who is required for this.

 Who likes it or who wants to support me, of course all voluntary and no must! -> [paypal.me](https://www.paypal.me/Enrico1982)